Reptile Keeping and the Law FAQs

 What About The Neighbours?

-You aren’t obliged to tell anyone that you’re keeping anything unusual as a pet – and provided you don’t think that your snake or lizard is likely to make a bid for freedom and terrorise the nice lady next door, or the bloke in the upstairs flat, then “don’t ask, don’t tell” is probably a safe policy.
+You aren’t obliged to tell anyone that you’re keeping anything unusual as a pet – provided you don’t think that your snake or lizard is likely to make a bid for freedom and terrorize the nice lady next door, or the bloke in the upstairs flat, then “don’t ask, don’t tell” is probably a safe policy.

-How Old Do You Have to be to Own a Reptile?
+How Old Do You Have to Be to Own a Reptile?

 There’s no minimum – or maximum, come to that – age to own a reptile.
 You must be 16, however, to buy any kind of pet.